canonical/charmed-nodejs-boilerplate/docs/howtos/build-app.md

     This command executes: `vite build --ssr src/ssr/renderer.tsx --outDir dist/server`.

 After running the build commands, your compiled application assets will be available in the `dist/` directory.

+## Next Steps

+Once your application is built, the next logical step is to:

+* [Pack and Deploy the Charm](./pack-and-deploy.md) into your Juju environment.